VQD-BSV-Official/RecoveryJpeg/README.md

 ## ***Developed by Vũ Quang Đại / <BSVRecovery.vn@gmail.com>***
 Recover your precious photos.
-There are 3 ways to repair: Extract thumbnails, replace header (FF DA),<br>
-Concatenate MCUs in file structure.<br>
+There are 3 ways to repair: Extract thumbnails, replace header (FF DA), Concatenate MCUs in file structure.<br>
 I learned how to repair corrupted images in more depth, I learned from the sources: [JpegRepair](https://github.com/dmahurin/jpegrepair), [JpegRecovery](https://github.com/euzun/jpeg-carver-csharp)

 If you can not fix, please send me a broken file and good sample file (if any), please upload to drive, mega ..etc. <br>